Zylann/godot_voxel/doc/source/instancing.md

 ### Mesh LOD

 A secondary LOD system is included, which applies to meshes themselves, to some limited extent.
-Godot 3 does not have a LOD system (Godot 4 will), so this allows to reduce vertex count over distance from within a set of visible meshes.
+It allows to reduce vertex count over distance from within a set of visible meshes.
+It only applies to `VoxelInstanceLibraryMultiMeshItem`.

+!!! note
+	This LOD system exists because Godot 3 didn't have one.
+Godot 4 added [automatic mesh LOD](https://docs.godotengine.org/en/stable/tutorials/3d/mesh_lod.html), which you might be able to use instead of this system.
+If you want to control the mesh and material used for each LOD, you may use this system.
+	While [Visibility Ranges](https://docs.godotengine.org/en/stable/tutorials/3d/visibility_ranges.html#doc-visibility-ranges) is presented as the alternative, when using `MultiMesh` it requires to unnecessarily duplicate the data and increase the number of scene objects to process.

-To use this, you have to fill the 3 mesh LOD properties on your `VoxelInstanceLibraryItem`:
+To use this, you have to fill the 3 mesh LOD properties on your `VoxelInstanceLibraryMultiMeshItem`:

 ![Screenshot of mesh LOD properties](images/mesh_lod_properties.webp)